crim-ca/weaver/docs/source/processes.rst

 such as between steps within a :ref:`Workflow`.

 Using the :ref:`Weaver CLI <cli>`, it is possible to upload local files automatically to the :term:`Vault` of a remote `Weaver` server.
-This can help users host their file for remote :term:`Process` execution.
-Please refer to the relevant CLI help for more details.
+This can help users host their local file for remote :term:`Process` execution.
+By default, the :ref:`cli` will automatically convert any local file path provided as execution input into |vault_ref| reference to make use of the :term:`Vault` self-hosting from the target `Weaver` instance.
+It is also possible to manually provide |vault_ref| references if those were uploaded beforehand.

 In order to manually upload files, the below code snippet can be employed.